hashicorp/terraform-cdk/docs/getting-started/python.md

 app.synth()
 ```

-If you want to use already built examples.
-Please go to the [examples/](./examples/) directory.
+Refer to the [examples/](./examples/) directory for additional examples.

 Let's take a simple Python application that uses the CDK for Terraform package.